Seals of the Court of Appeals and Superior Court

 The office assigns community service to individuals who enter into a Deferred Prosecution Agreement (DPA), Deferred Sentencing Agreement (DSA), or Community Service Diversion Agreement.

-To register online, please provide the following:
+To register online, provide the following:

 • Case number